rshtishi/pdf-barcodes-processor/README.md

   ```

   #### PDFBOX
   I have used pdfbox to extract the images from pdf page.
-Depends how pdf it created.
-If the all content in pdf is an image,
+If the content in pdf is an image,
   than the image extracted would be the whole pdf page.
-If the pdf containing images and text, than from the pdf page would
-  be extracted only the images.
+If the pdf content contains images and text, than from the pdf page would be extracted only the images.

   #### OPENCV
   I have used opencv for image processing, machine learning and computer vision.
-With opencv I trained a classifer to recognized
+With opencv I trained a classifer to recognize
   images that have barcode.
 In this release classifier works if image contain only one barcode  and is aligned horizontally.
 It
   recognizes even if it was aligned vertically or askew but the cropping area it not very accurate.
 In future release I will
-  better classifier with a larger subset of data.
-OpenCv i have used also to perform operation on the image like cropping an area
+  train classifier with a larger subset of data.
+OpenCV library is also used to perform operation on the image like cropping ,rotating and etc.
-  or rotating an images.

   #### ZXING
   I have used zxing library to decode the barcode images.
-It is the best option for open source barcode decoder libraies t'ill now.
+It is the best option for open source barcode decoder libraries that i could find.